-OVERVIEW: A leading mail ordering catalogue business in Indonesia employing women as sales commission agents.
+PT.
+Paloma Shopway is a leading mail ordering catalogue business in Indonesia employing women as sales commission agents.
 The women sales agents order products via their mobile phones.
 Goods are shipped to the nearest airport within 24 hours for collection and distribution.
 More than 80% of its sales are outside Java.
-Since late Oct 2016, Salim group has also acquired 67.5% stake in Paloma.

 Paloma currently employs more than 45,000 home-based women and single mothers as Micro Entrepreneurs/sales agents.
 Because these women receive a discount off the catalogue price as their commission, they do not require micro-loans to become sales agents.

 Kestrel’s mission is to produce and supply affordable high-quality diagnostic test-kits to improve the quality of life of the marginalized.
 With the investments from GII, they plan to expand their distribution network worldwide, especially to developing countries such as Laos, Vietnam, Myanmar and even to African countries where Dengue and Malaria are rampant.